Jammu and Kashmir Reorganisation Act, 2019: Changes to land legislation

 On 26 October 2020, the Union Territory of Jammu and Kashmir Reorganisation (Adaptation of Central Laws) Third Order, 2020 came into force.
 ANI reported that under the orders "12 state laws have been repealed and 26 others have been adapted with changes or substitutes".
 Among the changes were modifications to the land laws which now allowed those from other states to buy land in the UT.
 By August 2021, two people from outside of the union territory had bought property.

 Amendments

+First Amendment

 G Kishan Reddy, the Minister of State for Home Affairs, introduced the Jammu and Kashmir Reorganisation (Amendment) Bill, 2021 to replace the existing ordinance for the same.
 The ordinance merged the Jammu and Kashmir cadre of civil services officers with the Arunachal Pradesh, Goa, Mizoram Union Territory (AGMUT) cadre.
 By 13 February 2021, both houses of the Parliament had passed the bill.

+Second Amendment

+In December 2023, the Jammu and Kashmir Reorganisation (Second Amendment) Bill was passed which would extend women reservation of 33% in Jammu & Kashmir on par with the One Hundred and Sixth Amendment of the Constitution of India.